-Shoba Pillay is a partner in the firm’s Investigations, Compliance, and Defense Practice, and the Data Privacy and Cybersecurity Practice.
-She has more than ten years of investigations, trial, and appellate experience in fraud, cybercrime, data privacy, export control and sanctions, trade secrets and intellectual property cases.
+Shoba Pillay is a partner in the firm’s Investigations, Compliance and Defense Practice, Data Privacy and Cybersecurity Practice, and the National Security, Sanctions, and Export Controls Practice.
+She has significant investigations, trial, and appellate experience in complex fraud, cybercrime, and national security matters.

-Prior to joining the firm in 2021, Ms. Pillay was an Assistant US Attorney in the US Attorney’s Office in the Northern District of Illinois.
+Prior to joining the firm in 2021, Ms. Pillay was an Assistant US Attorney in the US Attorney’s Office in the Northern District of Illinois for over 11 years.
 There, she took 18 federal criminal trials to verdict, argued 9 appeals in the Seventh Circuit Court of Appeals, and first-chaired complex investigations and jury trials.
-Among her significant prosecutions, Ms. Pillay first-chaired a trade secrets case involving a Chinese competitor, prosecuted a computer intrusion of a Fortune 500 company, and prosecuted a federal defense contractor for illegally exporting technical data to China.
+Among her significant trials, Ms. Pillay prosecuted a theft of trade secrets case involving a Chinese competitor, a computer intrusion of a Fortune 500 company, and a federal defense contractor for illegally exporting technical data to China.

-While serving in the USAO’s National Security and Cybercrime Section, Ms. Pillay developed substantial experience supervising and managing complex investigations and prosecutions involving cybercrime, export control and international sanctions violations, theft of trade secrets, international terrorism, and espionage.
+While serving in the USAO’s National Security and Cybercrime Section, Ms. Pillay developed substantial experience supervising and managing complex investigations and prosecutions involving cybercrime, complex fraud, export control and international sanctions violations, theft of trade secrets, terrorism, and espionage.